The Shipping Law Review: Cayman Islands

 ii Court orders for sale of a vessel

 The Admiralty Division has the jurisdiction to order the sale of a vessel that is under arrest.
 The judicial sale of a vessel is made free from encumbrances and liens and with good title.
-The procedure for obtaining a commission for the appraisement and sale of a vessel under an order of the court is set out in GCR O.75, r 23.
+The procedure for obtaining a commission for the appraisement and sale of a vessel under an order of the court is set out in GCR O.75, r.23.
 Upon application by the plaintiff, the value of the vessel is appraised and the vessel is sold by the bailiff for the highest price that can be obtained above the appraisal value.
 The plaintiff can apply to the court to permit the vessel to be sold at a lower value.
-Upon the successful sale of the vessel, the sale proceeds are paid by the bailiff into court.
+Following the successful sale of the vessel, the sale proceeds are paid by the bailiff into court.

 A party that has obtained judgment against the ship, or proceeds of the ship, may apply to court for a determination of the priority of the claims against the proceeds of sale.